mengshor/PiRhDy/README.md

 # PiRhDy
-code for our ACM MM 2020 best paper "PiRhDy: Learning Pitch-, Rhythm-, and Dynamics-aware Embeddings for Symbolic Music"
+code for our ACM MM 2020 best paper "PiRhDy: Learning Pitch-, Rhythm-, and Dynamics-aware Embeddings for Symbolic Music".

+We suggest you to generate all datasets by yourself, as the datasets are too huge to deliver.

+Any further question, pls email lianghr@mail.nankai.edu.cn (first author) or wenqianglei@gamil.com (corresponding author).

 step 1: normalize original midi files: time normalization, key tranformation, etc.